LouisZhu040/ESP32CAM-TinyGuesture/README.md

 - I believe this branch can be very helpful for visitors who want to learn from the development journey and understand the underlying concepts better.

+🔖 About the Qucik-Collection Branch
+- I delted the Web function due to the slow sending speed of ESP32CAM to the web
+- However, this branch is able to qucikly collect the img data

 ---
 ---